aptech/docs/docs/CR-datasave.rst

     "string", ".fst"
     "string array", ".fst"

-See **Foreign Language Interface**, Chapter 1, for details on these file types.

 Use :func:`dataload`, or :func:`loadd` to load a data file created with :func:`datasave`.

 .. seealso:: Functions `save`, :func:`dataload`